+iii.
 The use of any bed rail is limited to those that cover less than half the length of the bed.
 The use of full-length bed rails is prohibited.

-The Resident must be physically and cognitively able to use the Transfer or Mobility Assistive Device;
+iv.
+Service planning and assessment for Residents who utilize Transfer Assistive Devices or Mobility Assistive Devices shall address the Resident’s physical and cognitive abilities to safely and effectively use the device and shall identify any necessary supports, supervisions, or interventions required to promote Resident safety.

 Note the staff positions trained to assist with the use of Transfer or Mobility Assistive Devices.

 Include the consent of the Resident or Legal Representative, as applicable.

-Include documentation that the Residence provided written disclosure(s) and information explaining the risks associated with a Transfer or Mobility Assistive Device to the Resident or his or her Legal Representative, if applicable.
+Include documentation that the Residence provided written disclosure(s) and information explaining the risks associated with a Transfer Assistive Device or Mobility Assistive Device to the Resident or their Legal Representative, if applicable.

 Include usage guidelines.
 The usage guidelines must be strictly followed by either trained staff or, where appropriate, the Resident, to mitigate the risks of falls or injury during movement and transfers.